 Section 444 election.
-Partnerships can elect under section 444 of the Internal Revenue Code to use a tax year different from both the required tax year and any business purpose tax year.
+A partnership can elect under section 444 of the Internal Revenue Code to use a tax year different from its required tax year.
 Certain restrictions apply to this election.
 In addition, the electing partnership may be required to make a payment representing the value of the extra tax deferral to the partners.

-See Section 444 Election in Publication 538 for more information.
+See Form 8716, Election To Have a Tax Year Other Than a Required Tax Year, and Section 444 Election in Publication 538 for more information.